stembrino/Docker_Angular_Init_Project/README.md

 `docker run --rm -v "**<absolute path project>**:/frontend" **<container name>**`

-### Remember when you install a package you have to rebuild the image:
+### Remember when you install a dependencie, you have to rebuild the image:

 `docker-compose up --build`